keshari-supriya17/Job-Application/README.md

 # Job-Application Website
-A responsive HTML &amp; CSS job application webpage designed to showcase my profile and front-end design skills.
+This is a responsive job application webpage built using HTML and CSS.
+It is designed to showcase my front=end design skills and clean layout.